 For one, after HPV is detected on your pap test, they make you have a colposcopy (where the doctor paints your cervix with a chemical to see the irregular cell growth with his eyes), then when he sees it, he inevitably says “YAY!
-Time for a biopsy!” which means he’s about to cut bits of your cervix out with giant scissors while you lay there completely lucid, awake and unanesthetised.
+Time for a biopsy!” which means he’s about to cut bits of your cervix out with giant scissors while you lie there completely lucid, awake, and unanesthetized.
 It hurts exactly as much as you think it does.
 Then you have to wait a grueling couple of days to find out just how advanced your irregular cell growth is, in other words, how imminent cancer is.

-The first time I went through this process, I was told everything was fine and to go away and let it clear up on its own, which HPV is prone to do, and which it did.
+The first time I went through this process, I was told everything was fine and to go away and let it clear up on its own, which HPV is prone to do, and it did.
 Two and a half years later, I haven’t been so lucky.

-A week after my super fun awesome biopsy (my second in two years, they should have a loyalty rewards card for this shit), I received a call from my doctor.
+A week after my super fun, awesome biopsy (my second in two years, they should have a loyalty rewards card for this shit), I received a call from my doctor.